Courses and Registration

 WITHDRAWAL FROM A COURSE

-2. Students who want to drop a class after the set Drop/Add period for their program can only withdraw from the class.
-The class remains on their schedule as part of their registered hours for billing and financial aid.
+3. Students may not drop a class off after the Drop/Add period for their program; they can only withdraw from the class.
+The class and hours remains on their schedule as part of their original registered hours for billing and financial aid.

-4. Students receive no refund for tuition and/or fees for an individual course which is withdrawn after the official Drop/Add date for a class.
+5. Students receive no refund of tuition and/or fees for an individual course which is withdrawn after the official Drop/Add date unless completely withdrawing from all courses at the institution.